 2. Assess Strategic Value & Core Competency

 Is this tool a commodity (e.g., payroll, email, generic HR)?
 If so, SaaS likely makes sense.
 Is it a differentiator that directly impacts your core value proposition, gives you a competitive edge, or touches proprietary data (e.g., logistics optimization, a niche pricing engine, a specialized analytics platform)?
 If it's a differentiator, you should likely own it.
 Ownership allows for rapid iteration and protects your competitive moat.
-Consider the example of a marketing agency that built a custom project management tool after their off-the-shelf solution failed to handle their unique client reporting and feedback loop requirements, reducing project delivery times by 15%.
+Consider the example of a marketing agency that built a custom project management tool after their off-the-shelf solution failed to handle their unique client reporting and feedback loop requirements, reducing project delivery times by 15% and directly impacting client satisfaction metrics.

 3. Check Data Portability & Vendor Lock-in

 Can you get ALL your data out easily, in a usable, structured format, without paying exorbitant fees or developing custom extraction tools?
 If not, you’re in a data hostage situation.
 This is a critical strategic vulnerability that only worsens over time.
 Plan an escape *immediately*.
-A recent survey by IDC found that 85% of enterprises experience some degree of vendor lock-in, with 60% citing data portability as a major concern.
+A recent survey by IDC found that 85% of enterprises experience some degree of vendor lock-in, with 60% citing data portability as a major concern, often leading to significant unexpected migration costs averaging 15-20% of the original SaaS contract value.

 ""We realized we were paying $180K/year for a tool that served 20% of our needs and blocked 80% of our roadmap.
 The custom build paid for itself in 14 months."